 The Alternative Era

 Hybrid electric vehicles (HEVs) do not need to be plugged in; they run on two energy sources.
 Currently, the most familiar is an internal combustion engine and battery.
-HEVs are touted as being two to three times as fuel efficient as an ordinary internal combustion engine.
+HEVs are touted as being two to three times as fuel-efficient as an ordinary internal combustion engine.
 The engine generates electricity to charge the batteries.
 Regenerative braking is when the brakes are applied in a vehicle with this system; the heat generated is captured as energy and stored in batteries.
-Regenerative braking is why you don’t have to plug in.
+Regenerative braking is why you don’t have to the plugin.
 Hybrids seem to be the stop-gap between internal combustion engines and hydrogen.
 Most experts agree that hydrogen is at least ten years, if not more, away from production.

 This mandate for cleaner emissions began in California, where almost one month out of the year is a spare the air day.
 There are about twenty PZEV vehicles.
 To meet the PZEV requirements, a vehicle must have near-zero evaporative emissions and the emissions equipment on the car must be warrantied for 15 years/150,000 miles.
 The Ford Focus is PZEV-rated, and it is an internal combustion engine.
 To be rated the highest pedestal honor, AT-PZEV, the vehicle must have the PZEV rating and use an alternative fuel, electric drive or some other advanced technology device.
 The Ford Focus cannot become AT-PZEV unless it changes technologies